 Takeaway for workers: Keep your manager up to date on your workload and ask for help if you’re feeling overwhelmed.
 Your supervisor would rather reprioritize projects or bring in extra support than see initiatives fall through the cracks or work quality decline.

 There isn’t a single, simple trick to achieve work-life balance.
-But financial leaders have a better chance of attaining it — and helping their teams to do the same — by making it a top priority for themselves and actively fostering a workplace culture that promotes balance.
+But business leaders have a better chance of attaining it — and helping their teams to do the same — by making it a top priority for themselves and actively fostering a workplace culture that promotes balance.
+Employers should also make a point to stay on top of emerging trends in work-life balance programs to keep their own offerings fresh and ensure the company is providing in-demand benefits.